José María Melo: Wars of independence

-Melo was also part of the army that besieged the fortress city of Callao in 1825, which utlimately saw the collapse of the last Spanish stronghold in South America.
+Melo was also part of the army that besieged the fortress city of Callao in 1825, which ultimately saw the collapse of the last Spanish stronghold in South America.

 Gran Colombia

 Melo remained with Bolívar's army after the final defeat of the Spanish.
 He participated in the war between Gran Colombia (which included modern-day Colombia, Venezuela, Ecuador, and Panama) and Peru (which sought to Bolívar's army out of Bolivia).
 Melo fought in the Battle of Portete de Tarqui in 1829, which ended in stalemate between the Colombian and Peruvian forces.

 Though the war with Peru was resolved with the 1830 Treaty of Guayaquil, the political situation in Gran Colombia was rapidly deteriorating.
 Venezuela and Ecuador withdrew from the union, and Bolívar resigned from the presidency of Colombia in 1830, to be replaced by the conservative Domingo Caycedo as president of the Republic of New Granada.
 In September 1830, general Rafael Urdaneta overthrew Caycedo and formally requested Bolívar's return.
 The attempt failed, and Caycedo returned to power.
 Urdaneta and his supporters, Melo included, were imprisoned in the Castillo San Fernando in Cartagena, before they were deported to Dutch Curaçao in August 1831.